 WiFi @ Your Library

-The Chester County Library System offers FREE wireless Internet access, also known as WiFi or a hotspot, to the public for use with personal laptops and other mobile devices.
+The Chester County Library System offers FREE wireless Internet access to the public for use with personal laptops and other mobile devices.

 What do I need to access the wireless connection?